County Carlow: Landmarks

-Pre-historic era
+Prehistoric era

 Carlow is nicknamed the "Dolmen County", reflecting the abundance of dolmens found within its borders.
 Dolmens or "portal tombs" are above-grove burial chambers which were used by Neolithic farming communities.
 The Brownshill Dolmen, situated on the Hacketstown Road (R726), has a capstone which weighs an estimated 100 metric tons, and is reputed to be the heaviest in Europe.
-The tomb is listed as a National Monument.
+The tomb is listed as a national monument.
 There are at least 10 megalithic tombs within the county, of which 7 are dolmens.
 Carlow and Kilkenny have 14 dolmens between them, many of which are among the most impressive in Ireland.
 This is unusual for such a small area.
 In contrast, County Galway, over twice the size of Carlow and Kilkenny combined, has 7 dolmens, and Cork – Ireland's largest county – has just 2.
 This suggests that the fertile plains of the Barrow and its tributaries were well inhabited during the prehistoric era.

 A wealth of Neolithic, Mesolithic and Bronze Age artefacts were discovered during excavations for the M9 Carlow Bypass in 2006.
 A total of 57 archaeological sites were identified along the proposed route and yielded a variety of relics, including flint arrowheads and bone scrapers, pottery, hammers and axeheads made of granite and an Iron Age glass bead.
 These artefacts are now housed in the Carlow County Museum.
 Their discovery a significant distance from any water sources revealed that the extent of early settlement in the area was more widespread than previously thought.

 Numerous surviving Ogham stones dot the landscape of the county.
 The stones use Ogham inscription to record personal names, and were most likely commemorative monuments to the deceased individual.
 Many of the stones are inscribed with Old Irish, but some have been distinctly "Christianised" through the influence of local monastic settlements, such as the Rathglass Ogham Stone which reads "Donaidonas Maqi Mariani" – Donaidonas son of.
 Marianus.
 The stones are typically cut from weather-resistant granite, although they are not immune to decay.
 The Patrickswell Ogham Stone, believed to have been associated with the Waterstown ecclesiastical site, is now illegible.